makerbase-mks/MKS-H43/README.md

 ## Marlin Config
-1. We have added the mks dwin package to Marlin V2 firmware, you can download it from : https://github.com/makerbase-mks/Marlin-V2.X-MKS-H43.
-At the time of writing this article, Marlin officially has not merged the support of MKS H43, after Marlin merge, you can directly use the official PR.
+1. We have added the support to Marlin V2 firmware and uploaded the source code here: https://github.com/makerbase-mks/Marlin-V2.X-MKS-H43.
+At the time of writing this article, Marlin officially has not merged the support of MKS H43, after Marlin merge, you can directly use the official one.
-2. Just modify the board type on the "platformio.ini" according to your motherboard type, just like:
+2. Using VSCode to open Marlin source, and modify the motherboard type on the "platformio.ini" according to yours, just like:
 ```
 default_envs = mks_robin_nano
 ```